Fuzzyzilla/octotablet/README.md

 * *XP-Pen Deco-01*

 ## Documenting
+By default, documentation contains the current platform's capabilities only (ie, building docs on windows will omit everything wayland-related).
 Run `rustdoc` with the `docsrs` cfg set in order to generate documentation for all platforms regardless of host platform:
 ```bash
 RUSTFLAGS="--cfg docsrs" cargo doc
 ```
-This is still restricted to enabled features.
+This is still restricted by enabled features.